MaryanGelle/simpleQuiz/README.md

 Feedback

- -Feedback and guidance were provided by my mentor Precious at Code Institute.
+- Feedback and guidance were provided by my mentor Precious at Code Institute.

 [Back to top](#contents)